 In 2019, I presented my latest research on the influence of corporations on political narratives created on social media at the PCA/ACA convention in Washington, DC.

-Recent work into agency and influencers, a research project carried out with a graduate student, Aysha Vear, was presented at the 2021 AEJMC conference and is currently under review.
+Recent work into agency and influencers, a research project carried out with a graduate student, Aysha Vear, was presented at the 2021 AEJMC conference and is due to appear in Information & Culture later this year.

 Social Media, Democracy, and the Public Sphere